Invasive species control

 Goats, however, are ideal for handling this job.
 They do much of the hard work for us while grazing on invasive species and significantly reducing their biomass—making it easier for us to remove them and sometimes, completely exterminating the plants.
 The best part is they enjoy the work!
 Goats can easily navigate challenging terrain with little impact on the surrounding habitat and prefer targeting some of the most difficult invasive species to control.

-A few times throughout the growing season, the goats will also help keep grasses trimmed around the solar array next to their run.
+A few times throughout the growing season, the goats also help keep grasses trimmed around the solar array next to their run.
 During the warm months, the panels are strategically raised high enough to prevent the goats from reaching them, and lowered in the winter to catch the sun’s rays reflected from the snow.

 The goat barn